eschluntz/chess_ai/learning/readme.md

 ### sanity checks on data
 [x] test a very positive and very negative data points, and make sure my baseline agrees with the sign.

+### Time alignment
+There's BIG changes in the distribution over time, so I'm shuffling the first 1M values and drawing everything from there.

 ## Board Evaluation

 See `2-eval-accuracy.py`